rexxars/react-chess/README.md

     (`h1`), `index` (index in `pieces` array)
   * `fromSquare` - _string_ Previous square position
   * `toSquare` - _string_ New square position
+* `onDragStart` - _function_ Function that is called when a piece starts to move.
+Receives same arguments as `onMovePiece` except `toSquare`.
+Returning `false` from this function will prevent the dragging from happening.

 ## License